On ‘When the Room Becomes Water’. Spotlight review by an artist & a contributing writer

 On ‘When the Room Becomes Water’.
 Photo-eye Gallery Director Anne Kelly, December 2014

 ‘In this series, Black’s distressed black and white self portraits are a personal psychological investigation catalyzed by the effects of intense and intimate loss.
-While literally stitching herself together, Black explores aspects self awareness, revelation, and catharsis in her images…’ – See more at: http://blog.photoeye.com/2014/12/portfolio-interview-marina-black-on.html#sthash.vUfJmHlj.dpuf
+While literally stitching herself together, Black explores aspects self awareness, revelation, and catharsis in her images…’ – See the full interview at: http://blog.photoeye.com/2014/12/portfolio-interview-marina-black-on.html#sthash.vUfJmHlj.dpuf

 On installation/projection VV-section for the NUIT BLANCHE festival in Toronto, Canada.
 Banuta Rubess, Toronto playwright and director, October 2015: